 Lives, works, or owns real property within the boundaries of the Neighborhood Council; or

 Is a Community Interest Stakeholder, defined as an individual who is a member of or participates in a Community Organization within the boundaries of the Neighborhood Council.

-A “Community Organization” is an entity that has continuously maintained a physical street address within the boundaries of the neighborhood council for not less than one year, and that performs ongoing and verifiable activities and operations that confer some benefit on the community within the boundaries of the neighborhood council.
+A "Community Organization” is an entity that has continuously maintained a physical street address within the boundaries of the neighborhood council for not less than one year, and that performs ongoing and verifiable activities and operations that confer some benefit on the community within the boundaries of the neighborhood council.
 A for-profit entity shall not qualify as a Community Organization.
 Examples of Community Organizations may include Chambers of Commerce, houses of worship or other faith-based organizations, educational institutions, or non-profit organizations.
 [The definition of “Stakeholder” and its related terms are defined by City Ordinance and cannot be changed without City Council action.
 See Los Angeles Administrative Code Section 22.801.1]

-Any Stakeholder who chooses to register may become a “Voting Member.”
-Voter registration shall be conducted in accordance with Article X, as interpreted by the election rules of the City of Los Angeles.
-Proof of Stakeholder status shall be required for voting rights to be effected.

-Stakeholders’ Rights: Stakeholders shall have at minimum the following rights:
+Stakeholder Rights: Stakeholders and Community Interest Stakeholders shall have, at minimum, the following rights:

-To vote to elect the Board of Officers, as specified in Articles VI and X.
+To vote in the election of the Board of Officers, as specified in Articles VI and X.

 To comment on an action, policy, or position.